horriedhenry/CPP/oop/notes.md

 5
 ```

-- shallow copy is fine in most cases but when it comes to a variable that has dynamically allocated memory instead of statically allocated memory on stack.. shallow does not work as intended...
+- shallow copy is fine in most cases but when it comes to a variable that has dynamically allocated memory instead of statically allocated memory on stack.. shallow copy does not work as intended...

 ### Issue with shallow copy